 It’s somewhat ironic, when I just looked at the listing for Book Wars on Amazon, that the price of the eBook is MORE EXPENSIVE than the paperback version.

 Sigh.
 Is it ANY wonder why traditional publishers think that eBook growth is slowing down?
 THEY are the ones slowing it down, by purposely forcing people to purchase print books, because it’s the cheaper alternative.

-Having a direct insight into the continued and ongoing growth of eBook sales—particularly since March 2022, I can only shake my head and sigh.
+Having a direct insight into the continued and ongoing growth of eBook sales in the Publishing Industry—particularly since March 2022, I can only shake my head and sigh.
 There are none so blind as those who will not see.
 And the largest publishers in traditional publishing continue to refuse to see, despite significant and blatant signs about the importance of digital formats:

 - the Covid-19 pandemic that started to sweep across the world in March 2020, which lead to the single largest boost of eBook sales since the 2009 to 2012 era

 - the unprecedented growth of digital audiobooks that continues to build and expand